In-conversation Series: Heather Phillipson

 - Live in-conversation event, starting at 6pm.
 Part of our Fabrication Research Season, looking at Public Commissions and Collaborations.

-Artist Heather Phillipson will speak about her experience of working on two recent public commissions: THE END, for the Fourth Plinth, Trafalgar Square 2020-22, and RUPTURE NO 1: blowtorching the bitten peach, commissioned for Duveen Galleries, Tate Britain (2021).
+Artist Heather Phillipson talks about her experience of working on two recent public commissions: THE END, for the Fourth Plinth, Trafalgar Square 2020-22, and RUPTURE NO 1: blowtorching the bitten peach, commissioned for Duveen Galleries, Tate Britain (2021).

 About the artist